Q. Describe the most common types of jobs you do for your clients.

 Q. What do you like most about your job?

 A. People!
 The smile I get from a customer who's elated when I can go above and beyond their expectation is all I need to tell me I'm "doin" it right!".
 What good is having the repair skills if you can't utilize them?

 Q. What questions do customers most commonly ask you?
 What's your answer?

-A. Why do you give away free services?
+A. Why do you give away discounted services?
 I am in this business for good!
 This is how I feed my family.
 I'm looking for customers for life, not for customers right now!
 Because of that attitude and view of my great customers, I offer them a little incentive to help me out.
 My referral program is a fun way to get a free service simply by referring potential customers (your family, friends, coworkers, neighbors) to me and utilizing my services.
 A definite win/win for all of us!

 Q. What do you wish customers knew about you or your profession?

 A. Not all handymen are created equal.
 I "clean up" after a lot of other service providers who claimed they could get the job done.
 Please remember that 1 bad apple does not spoil the bunch!

 Q. How did you decide to get in your line of work?

 A. My father is an electrician and has been for over 40 years.
 We always went to work with him for the summers in my youth.
 I was always amazed at how much quality work could be produced by using just your own hands.
 His customers were always elated and happy to recommend his services to everyone.
 I grew up with that mentality and old school mind set; quality first.
 I've always been able to repair just about anything around the house, so in 1989 I started my own home repair business.